 Renegade Marketers Unite Hits 500 Episodes: B2B Marketing Podcast Milestone Celebrates Courageous Leadership

-Episode 500 is a celebration not just of longevity, but of the incredible marketers who've joined me over the years—leaders who've dared to be distinct, disciplined, and yes, even a little daring.”NEW YORK, NY, UNITED STATES, January 9, 2026 /EINPresswire.com/ -- Renegade Marketers Unite, the acclaimed B2B marketing podcast hosted by Drew Neisser, celebrates its 500th episode on January 9, 2026.
+Episode 500 is a celebration not just of longevity, but of the incredible marketers who've joined me over the years—leaders who've dared to be distinct, disciplined, and yes, even a little daring.”SAN FRANCISCO, CA, UNITED STATES, January 9, 2026 /EINPresswire.com/ -- Renegade Marketers Unite, the acclaimed B2B marketing podcast hosted by Drew Neisser, celebrates its 500th episode on January 9, 2026.
 This milestone edition features three powerful fireside chats from the 2025 CMO Super Huddle in Palo Alto, delivering masterclasses in courageous marketing and renegade thinking for senior marketing executives.

 — Drew Neisser, Podcast Host & Founder of CMO Huddles